Injinoo, Queensland: Education

+There are no secondary schools in Injinoo.
+The nearest government secondary school is the Senior Campus of the Northern Peninsula Area College in Bamaga to the north-east.

 Facilities

 In 2012, the Indigenous Knowledge Centre was opened at Injinoo, operated by the Northern Peninsula Area Regional Council.
 It has produced a video detailing traditional bush foods as part of a children's language workshop.